 With pricing starting at a £539 the phone’s hardware is undeniably strong and the Black Shark 3 is a great handset for the niche, hardcore mobile gaming community it targets.

 It has an ostentatious design and a few niggling issues with the phone’s software hinder it’s appeal to regular buyers, however.
+If you want something a little more traditional, there are plenty of other best mid-range phones and best phones.

 Black Shark 3 design – A distinctly “gamer” look